Brilliant Henley shock Borough, Leiston hit eight and joy for Cornard

 Beccles had the first real chance but the ball flew across the face of the goal to safety.
 Cops increased their lead when Ross Turner found Joe Francis; Francis sliced through the Beccles defence aided by a one two with King and fired home the decider.

-Other results: AFC Sudbury Res 4 Felixstowe & Walton REs 2; Needham Mkt Res 5 Leiston St Margarets 0; Ipswich Town U18s 1 Bildeston 0; Bungay 0 Fram 3, Westerfield 4 Trimley RD 1; Achilles 0 Lakenheath 2; Debenham 0 Brantham Res 0, Debenham win on pens; Cranes 2 East Bergholt 0; Old Newton 3 Waveney 1; Ips Wands 2 Claydon 1.
+Other results: AFC Sudbury Res 4 Felixstowe & Walton REs 2; Needham Mkt Res 5 Leiston St Margarets 0; Ipswich Town U18s 1 Bildeston 0; Bungay 0 Fram 3, Trimley RD 4 Westerfield 1; Achilles 0 Lakenheath 2; Debenham 0 Brantham Res 0, Debenham win on pens; Cranes 2 East Bergholt 0; Old Newton 3 Waveney 1; Ips Wands 2 Claydon 1.